 A majority of Sekiro mods will require you to have the Sekiro Mod Engine installed beforehand.
 It’s essentially a file editor that allows other mods to change how the game runs and will make your modding experience a whole lot easier.

 As a bonus, it lets you skip the opening logo at the start of the game.
-While it may not be as flashy as the other entries on this list, it’s always important to have a solid foundation before you start messing with your game.
+While it may not be as showy as the other entries on this list, it’s always crucial to have a solid foundation before you start messing with your game.

 One of the best advantages of modding is the ability to tailor the performance to your hardware.
 With the Sekiro FPS Unlock and More mod, you’ll be able to unlock the game’s frame rate, set custom resolutions for a variety of monitors – such as ultra-wide – and adjust the field of view to your liking.